m0ngr31/kanzi/README.md

 Here is the disclaimer:
 **You must accept this agreement saying that I'm not liable for stolen information since your username and password for Kodi will be stored in plaintext in a database and will be transferred over the internet to a HTTPS proxy server for you to have this functionality.**

-You'll need to configure the MONGODB_URL, MONGODB_PORT, MONGODB_NAME, MONGODB_USER, MONGODB_PASS and ACCEPT_MUSIC_WARNING variables makes it so you can stream music from your Kodi device over the internet to Alexa.
+You'll need to configure the MONGODB_URI and ACCEPT_MUSIC_WARNING variables makes it so you can stream music from your Kodi device over the internet to Alexa.

-You'll also need to run `pip install pymongo` (inside your virtualenv if you are on Lambda).

 Since Alexa requires that all music it streams use HTTPS traffic, you'll need a proxy to provide this because Kodi only has plain HTTP.
 The USE_PROXY variable will enable your music to stream through a [simple proxy I built](https://github.com/m0ngr31/kodi-music-proxy) to make it easy.
 The ALT_PROXY is there if you want to self host the proxy server so you don't have to trust or rely on mine.